Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke vs. Iona Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest features the Duke Blue Devils (25-6) and the Iona Lady Gaels (26-6) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 69-47 victory for heavily favored Duke according to our computer prediction.
-Tipoff is at 9:30 PM ET on March 18.
+Saturday's contest between the Duke Blue Devils (25-6) and Iona Lady Gaels (26-6) squaring off at Cameron Indoor Stadium has a projected final score of 69-46 (according to our computer prediction) in favor of heavily favored Duke, so it should be a one-sided matchup.
+The game will start at 9:30 PM ET on March 18.

-The Blue Devils enter this matchup after a 58-37 loss to Virginia Tech on Saturday.
+In their last time out, the Blue Devils lost 58-37 to Virginia Tech on Saturday.

 Duke vs. Iona Game Info